 All student activities and club programs are coordinated through the Student Life Office.
 When in doubt about the use of funds for any program planning, please consult Student Life staff for guidance.

-The budget, which your club received, is for the fiscal year (July 1 through June 30).
-When you request money from this budget, vou need to be certain that there is a corresponding "line item" to support this request.
+Each club's yearly budget is for the fiscal year (July 1 through June 30).
+When you request money from this budget, you need to be certain that there is a corresponding "line item" to support this request.